 Title: Staff Artist

 Why do you enjoy being on staff?
 It's a fun time and I enjoy working around others

 What do you do for fun?
 I enjoy learning new things and getting into new hobbies

 What are your hobbies?
-I like drawing and making sculptures
+I like drawing and watching movies

 Hopes & Dreams after high school?
-I hope to have had many good experiences and fulfill my goals.
+I hope to have had many good experiences and fulfill the goals I had set.